Farsightedness (Hyperopia): A Comprehensive Guide

 Q: Are there any risks associated with laser eye surgery for farsightedness (hyperopia)?

-A: Yes, as with any surgery, there are some risks associated with laser eye surgery.
+A: Yes, as with any surgery, there are some risks associated with laser eye surgery for farsightedness.
 These include infection, dry eyes, undercorrection and over-correction of the vision, glare or halos around lights, double vision, and increased sensitivity to light.
 Thus, it’s important to discuss any potential benefits and risks with your eye doctor before deciding on a course of treatment.

 Q: Is farsightedness (hyperopia) more common in men or women?